 – Leon Trotsky, Literature and Revolution

 At the start of the twentieth century, the sport had not flourished in Russia to the same extent as in countries such as Britain.
-The majority of the Russian population were peasants, spending hours each day on back-breaking agricultural labor.
-Leisure time was difficult to come by, and even then, people were often exhausted from their work.
-But, of course, people did still play, taking part in such traditional games as a laptop (similar to baseball) and gorodki (a bowling game).
+Most of the Russian population were peasants, spending hours daily on back-breaking agricultural labor.
+Leisure time was difficult, and even then, people were often exhausted from their work.
+But, of course, people still played, taking part in traditional games such as laptops (similar to baseball) and gorodki (bowling games).

 A smattering of sports clubs existed in the larger cities, but they remained the preserve of the richer members of society.
 Ice hockey was beginning to grow in popularity.
 The upper echelons of society were fond of fencing and rowing, using expensive equipment most people would never have to afford.

-In 1917 the Russian Revolution turned the world upside down, inspiring millions of people with its vision of a society built on solidarity and the fulfillment of human needs.
-In the process, it unleashed an explosion of creativity in art, music, poetry, and literature.
+In 1917, the Russian Revolution turned the world upside down, inspiring millions with its vision of a society built on solidarity and fulfilling human needs.
+In the process, it unleashed creativity in art, music, poetry, and literature.
 It touched every area of people’s lives, including the games they played.
 Sport, however, was far from being a priority.

 The Bolsheviks, who had led the revolution, were confronted with civil war, invading armies, widespread famine, and typhus.
 Survival, not leisure, was the order of the day.
-However, during the early part of the 1920s, before the dreams of the revolution were crushed by Stalin, the debate over a “best system of sports” that Trotsky had predicted did indeed take place.
-Two groups to tackle the question of “physical culture” were the hygienists and the Proletkultists.
+However, during the early part of the 1920s, before Stalin crushed the dreams of the revolution, the debate over the “best system of sports” that Trotsky had predicted did indeed take place.
+Two groups to tackle the question of culture” were the question hygienists and the Proletkultists.

 Related Articles :